STRIDES/NIHCloudLabAWS/tutorials/README.md

 ## **AI/ML Pipelines** <a name="AI"></a>
 AWS is moving all AI/ML workflows to Sagemaker, the Juptyer notebook platform we have used a few times already.
 AWS has a very general tutorial [here](https://aws.amazon.com/getting-started/hands-on/build-train-deploy-machine-learning-model-sagemaker/) on how to build out an AI pipeline on Sagememaker.
 You can also look at the breast cancer tutorial in the imaging section above for a more applied example.
 You can also submit a training job to Sagemaker, and have your final model uplaoded to S3 using [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/using_pytorch.html#train-a-model-with-pytorch), [Tensorflow](https://docs.aws.amazon.com/sagemaker/latest/dg/tf.html) or [Apache MXNet](https://docs.aws.amazon.com/sagemaker/latest/dg/mxnet.html).

+## **Open Data** <a name="OPEN"></a>
+AWS has a lot of public data that you can integrate into your testing or use in your own research.
+You can access these datasets at the [Registry of Open Data on AWS](https://registry.opendata.aws/).
+There you can click on any of the datasets to view the S3 path to the data, as well as publications that have used those data and tutorials if available.
+To demonstrate, we can click the [gnomad dataset](https://registry.opendata.aws/broad-gnomad/), then get the S3 path and view the files at the command line by pasting `https://registry.opendata.aws/broad-gnomad/`.